mthpower/cc-python-project/README.rst

 * A correct Python Package with a ``setup.py``
 * Requirements freezing workflow with ``pip-tools``
 * Python 3 only
+* Makefile for common development tasks
+* Dockerfile

 N.B.: This is aimed at being a starting point for a Python project, not a python library.
-I would have included tools publishing to PyPI and potentially 2/3 compatability if that was the aim.

 Quickstart
 ----------